Matrix-Free Geometric Multigrid Preconditioning Of Combined Newton-GMRES For Solving Phase-Field Fracture With Local Mesh Refinement: Nonlinear Solution With Inner Linear GMRES Iterative Solver And Matrix-Free Geometric Multigrid Preconditioning

 \subsection{A Geometric Multigrid Block Preconditioner For GMRES}

 In a matrix-free framework, only iterative methods which solely rely on matrix-vector products are applicable as smoothers.
 We choose a Chebyshev-accelerated polynomial Jacobi smoother.
 This method requires to precompute the inverse diagonal entries of the system matrix (i.e. the Jacobian) and an estimate for the eigenvalues.
 The latter can be obtained by employing a conjugate gradient method.
-On the finer grid, we are mainly interested in smoothing out the highly oscillating error parts, thus it suffices to compute the maximal eigenvalue and then approximate the smoothing range by $[\lambda_{\min}, \lambda_{\max}] \approx [\rho\lambda_{\min},1.2 \lambda_{\max}]$ with $\rho<1$.
-On the coarse grid, we then compute both the maximal and the minimal eigenvalue for indeed solving the problem.
-We apply the preconditioner on the whole block system by performing 1 V-cycle on each of the symmetric positive definite diagonal blocks as follows.
-On locally refined meshes, we employ local smoothing, where the smoothing on each level is restricted to the interior of the level domains.
-We want to solve the following preconditioned inner linear system arising from finite element discretization and Newton's method
+On the levels where we are mainly interested in smoothing out the highly oscillating error parts (i.e. all levels $>0$), it suffices to compute the maximal eigenvalue and then approximate the smoothing range by $[\lambda_{\min}, \lambda_{\max}] \approx [0.08\lambda_{\max},1.2 \lambda_{\max}]$.